 Just off of Poets’ Corner is Chapter House, a beautiful, octagonal room whose ancient walls are made up of stained glass windows and faded murals depicting scenes from the Book of Revelation.
 Sporting what they claim to be the oldest door in Britain, Chapter House is where Benedictine monks used to meet to pray and discuss business.
 Later, it was where Parliament met before moving to the nearby Palace of Westminster.

-After you’ve completed your tour of the church, if you’re looking for ways to stay occupied the rest of the day, here are a few spots to check out nearby.
+After you’ve completed your tour of Westminster Abbey, if you’re looking for ways to stay occupied the rest of the day, here are a few spots to check out nearby.

 - Not so much near it as in it, the recently opened Queen’s Diamond Jubilee Galleries are something else you might want to check out at Westminster Abbey.
 Requiring a separate £5 ticket, the galleries showcase 300 of the church’s greatest treasures and offer a unique view of the nave and abbey floor below.